-This focused selection for the Henry’s mezzanine features recent photographs by Paul Mpagi Sepuya (b.
-1982, San Bernardino, CA) that represent his interest in how pictures are made, seen, and circulated.
-It is presented on the occasion of Sepuya’s 2022 Monsen Photography Lecture, occurring June 17, 2022.
-This annual presentation brings key makers and thinkers in photographic practice to the Henry.
+Paul Mpagi Sepuya is presented in conjunction with the 2022 Monsen Photography Lecture by Sepuya on June 17, 2022.
+This annual lecture brings key makers and thinkers in photographic practice to the Henry.
 Named after Drs.
 Elaine and Joseph Monsen, the series is designed to further knowledge about and appreciation for the art of photography.

 Artist Bio